sanjeevai/Explore_US_Bikeshare_Data/README.md

 ### Overview

-This is the first project in Data Analyst Nanodegree from Udacity.
+This is the second project in Data Analyst Nanodegree from Udacity.

 In this project, I made use of Python to explore data related to bikeshare systems for three major bikeshare systems in the United States.
 I performed data wrangling to unify the format of data from the three systems and wrote code to